connected-digital-energy-meter/cdem_docs/docs/09_building_a_dashboard/README.md

 ## Interpreting the Dashboard

-* In the electricity graphs you can detect spikes in delivery and start investigating the cause and if you can either make improvements or redirect this energy usage to a low tarif period.
+* In the electricity graphs you can detect spikes in delivery and start investigating the cause.
+The next step is to check if you can either make improvements or redirect this energy usage to a low tarif period.

 ![image](./images/afbeelding6.png)

 * You can also evaluate your consumption in low and normal tarif to make decisions about when to use the large energy consuming appliances.

 * If you have a form of domotics you could use the tarif indicator to shut down some of your appliances (freezer, boiler, ...) while in normal tarif.
-You can do this by adding some automation with Node-red.
+You can do this by adding some automation with Node-RED.

 ## Future

 Once all the MQTT data from your Connected Digital Energy Meter is redirected to your InfluxDB you can add extra's like:

-- Power info from your Solar Panel Inverter
+* Power info from your Solar Panel Inverter
-- Outdoor and indoor temperature
+* Outdoor and indoor temperature
-- Your central heating system
+* Your central heating system